Help us match you with local pros in your area

 When selecting an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

-Usually, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+Normally, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Plymouth, you might need a higher-capacity furnace.
+In Plymouth, you may need a higher-capacity furnace.